 "A spirit entered the circle by permission of our band.
 He brought a telegraph instrument, upon which he operated.
-He did not give his name, nor did he speak while he remained."
+He did not give his name, or speak while he remained."

 "Had I known he was coming, I would have engaged the services of a 'sound-reader,' to receive his messages."